hedgepigdaniel/hedgepigdaniel.github.io/_posts/2020-03-23-correcting-lens-distortion-with-ffmpeg.markdown

 For this post, I'll focus on just the first issue of lens distortion.

 I decided to make a first attempt using FFMpeg.
 FFMpeg is easy to get started with since it has a CLI and doesn't require writing any code.
 It can read and write basically any media format, and also has a selection of [filters][ffmpeg-filters] that can be used to transform videos, some of which seemed relevant to my task.
+It's also open source, which means it's yours to do what you want with.

 To test the various filters, I took a picture of the OpenCV chessboard calibration pattern, which looks like this: